-- 2.2 Scope for review of existing permits and the 'least onerous' principle - 2.2.1 As set out in section 1.2, Local Planning Authorities and Natural Resources Wales are both 'competent authorities' under the Habitats Regulations and they must have regard to the requirements of the Habitats Directive in exercising any of their functions12. - 2.2.2 In addition to this general provision to 'have regard' to the Habitats Directive, the Regulations also set out further site-specific protection.
-Part 6 of the Regulations incorporates both 'assessment provisions' which are relevant to new plans and projects and 'review provisions' which relate to existing permitted activities. - 2.2.3 The effects of wastewater treatment works on water quality are subject to control through the environmental permit issued by Natural Resources Wales.
-Where development provided for within Local Development Plans connects to a permitted wastewater treatment works, these permits will have already been subject to some form of assessment under the Habitats Regulations13.
+2.2 Scope for review of existing permits and the 'least onerous' principle

+- 2.2.1 As set out in section 1.2, Local Planning Authorities and Natural Resources Wales are both 'competent authorities' under the Habitats Regulations and they must have regard to the requirements of the Habitats Directive in exercising any of their functions. - 2.2.2 In addition to this general provision to 'have regard' to the Habitats Directive, the Regulations also set out further site-specific protection.
+Part 6 of the Regulations incorporates both

+'assessment provisions' which are relevant to new plans and projects and 'review provisions' which relate to existing permitted activities.

+- 2.2.3 The effects of wastewater treatment works on water quality are subject to control through the environmental permit issued by Natural Resources Wales.
+Where development provided for within Local Development Plans connects to a permitted wastewater treatment works, these permits will have already been subject to some form of assessment under the Habitats Regulations.
 Wastewater treatment is a material consideration when considering the implications of planned development and a Local Planning Authority would generally seek to be satisfied that sufficient capacity exists at a receiving works, on the assumption that available capacity can legitimately be utilised, or that a reasonable prospect exists for provision of additional capacity. - 2.2.4 As set out in section 2.1 however, in light of the updated phosphorus targets and the implications of subsequent court decisions, NRW has advised that conclusions of earlier assessments undertaken by Natural Resources Wales can no longer be relied upon to provide confidence that use of extant permitted capacity at wastewater treatment works will not adversely affect the integrity of the River Dee and Bala Lake SAC.
 As a consequence, it cannot be assumed that available capacity at permitted treatment works can be assigned to new development without a risk of adverse effects to the integrity of the River Dee to Bala Lake SAC. - 2.2.5 There are ongoing obligations to undertake periodic reviews of permits under the Environmental Permitting (England and Wales) Regulations 2016.
-NRW Regulatory Guidance Series, No EPR 1214 sets out how NRW will meet their statutory duty to periodically review environmental permits.
+NRW Regulatory Guidance Series, No EPR 12 sets out how NRW will meet their statutory duty to periodically review environmental permits.
 Para 1.2 refers to Welsh Assembly Core Guidance which says that "permit reviews are required to check whether permit conditions continue to reflect appropriate standards and remain adequate in light of experience and new knowledge.
 Reviews should guard against permits becoming obsolete as techniques develop."
 Section 2 of this guidance provides the 'key principles of permit reviews' and recognises the need for permits to 'fulfil statutory obligations'.
 A permit review process includes two stages.
 NRW guidance refers to the steps as follows: - Checking a permit or group of permits to see whether they 'remain adequate' in ensuring the operator achieves the relevant environmental and regulatory objectives.
-It is not always necessary - and may not be cost-efficient - to check each individual permit to assess whether
+It is not always necessary and may not be cost-efficient to check each individual permit to assess whether it 'remains adequate'.
+Where appropriate, we will do high level performance checks on groups of similar permits and target effort on those that need attention.

-12 Refer regulation 9(3) of Conservation of Habitats and Species Regulations 2017 (As amended)

-13 Either through the Review of consents completed in 2009 in respect of permits which pre-dated the regulations or through subsequent assessment in respect of any new permits or variations to existing permits after the Regulations came into force.
+&lt;sup>12 Refer regulation 9(3) of Conservation of Habitats and Species Regulations 2017 (As amended) Either through the Review of consents completed in 2009 in respect of permits which pre-dated the regulations or through subsequent assessment in respect of any new permits or variations to existing permits after the Regulations came into force.

-14 Environmental Permitting Regulations (England and Wales) 2010 Regulatory Guidance Series, No EPR 12 Statutory Periodic Permit Reviews.
+&lt;sup>14 Environmental Permitting Regulations (England and Wales) 2010 Regulatory Guidance Series, No EPR 12 Statutory Periodic Permit Reviews.